S. Davies believes relationships should be built on mutual respect. She gives talks and workshops on cultivating good

 - Be mindful of how you are communicating.
-What message are you sending when you share personal details of your own life with her?
+What message are you sending when you share personal details of your own life with them?
 What signal are you putting out there when you give away your precious time to let them complain about others?
 Toxic friendships don't happen on their own.
 It's worth doing a little bit of personal self-reflection too while you work on extracting yourself from the relationship.

 - Get comfortable asserting yourself.
 One of the reasons toxic friendships tend to thrive even when they cause pain and stress is that one or both parties in the relationship haven't been assertive in setting boundaries.

 - Re-direct.
 Find ways to re-direct conversations that make you uncomfortable.

 - Be empathetic and respectful.
 They have feelings too, and perhaps they may not even know or realize that things have gone off the rails for the two of you.
 Due to personal life circumstances, a rough childhood, or other adverse events, some people end up in an endless cycle of one toxic relationship after another without ever understanding why.

 - Keep busy.
-Consider initiating exciting solo project at work or joining a committee.
-Doing will give you a chance to regain your sense of independence and autonomy and create an opportunity for you to find pride and joy in doing meaningful work.
+Consider initiating an exciting solo project at work or joining a committee.
+Doing so will give you a chance to regain your sense of independence and autonomy and create an opportunity for you to find pride and joy in doing meaningful work.

-- Don't go out of your way to avoid her.
-Ghosting someone or cutting them off completely at work is neither a practical nor professional way of dealing with a toxic friendship at work.
+- Don't go out of your way to avoid them.
+Ghosting someone or cutting them off completely at work is neither a practical nor professional way of dealing with a toxic friendship.

 - Find healthy ways to manage your stress at work.
 Instead of turning to your workmate when you want to vent, find other healthy ways to cope with stressful situations so that the temptation to gossip and carry on destructive conversations is nixed.

 - Give yourself time.
-You're allowed to grieve the loss of what was once a vibrant friendly work relationship.
+You're allowed to grieve the loss of what was once a vibrant and friendly work relationship.